All library locations will close at 12 p.m. on Friday, December 8.

 An application/reservation form, signed by an authorized representative of the group, must be submitted to the Library at least one week in advance for use of any meeting room.
 These forms may be picked up at any library location.

-The Library Director, or his/her designee, or Branch Manager where the requested room is located, will review the application, determine approval or rejection, confirm the availability of the room, and arrange for requested equipment.
+The Library Director, or his/her designee, will review the application, determine approval or rejection, confirm the availability of the room, and arrange for requested equipment.

 1.7.4 Damages and Indemnification